tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

 purposes of inferring characteristics about a consumer.

 **Exercising Your Rights**.
-To the extent applicable under local law, you can exercise privacy rights described in this section by submitting a request to dsar@AbandonAI.com.
+To the extent applicable under local law, you can exercise privacy rights described in this section by submitting a request to dsar@abandon.ai.

 **Verification**.
 In order to protect your Personal Information from unauthorized access, change, or deletion, we may require you to verify your credentials before you can submit a request to know, correct, or delete Personal Information.